rust-lang/book/src/ch04-02-references-and-borrowing.md

  (...rest of the error...)
 ```

 This move behavior is extremely inconvenient.
-Programs often need to use a string more than once.An alternative `greet` could return ownership of the strings, like this:
+Programs often need to use a string more than once.
+An alternative `greet` could return ownership of the strings, like this:

 ```aquascope,interpreter,horizontal
 fn main() {